 1. Encouraging investment through a renewed commitment to the creation and delivery of government-funded pre-competitive geoscience from all jurisdictions, including new techniques, and a refreshed approach to the global promotion of Australia as the lead destination for investment in mineral exploration and mining.

-2. Harnessing our capability through a cross-institutional research venture focused on delivering the applied geoscience needed for industry to better explore beneath the covered regions of Australia, as well as continued development and promotion of Australia’s world-leading METS sector.
+2. Harnessing our capability through a cross-institutional research venture focused on delivering the applied geoscience needed for the industry to better explore beneath the covered regions of Australia, as well as continued development and promotion of Australia’s world-leading METS sector.

-3. Protecting the environment through provision of robust baseline pre-competitive geoscience data for evidence-based decision making and reducing the exploration footprint.
+3. Protecting the environment through the provision of robust baseline pre-competitive geoscience data for evidence-based decision making and reducing the exploration footprint.